tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 My complete backward pass compiler implementation is about 30 lines!
 Shorter than the forward pass, even.
 That's pretty neat.

-Now all we're missing is `update` and setting the input, which are not as interesting.
+**You have just finished writing a compiler.** Seriously, the most involved and complicated bit is over.
+The rest is small details and Python C-API specifics that you can skip if you like.
+All we're missing is `update` and `set_input` and some wrapper code, which are not nearly as interesting.

 ### Update